 All racing at Airport Speedway is sanctioned by the Blackbird Micro Midget Racing Club, Inc. and is responsible for all Rules and Regulations of their posted race events.

-Drivers of a micro midget must be at least 12 years of age.
-Those ages 12 and 13, must drive in the 125cc Class until the age of 14.
+of a micro midget must be at least 10 years of age

 Except for holiday weekends, racing is scheduled for each Saturday night from early April through mid-October beginning at 6:00 PM.
 Grandstand admission is $8 per person for adults, (seniors - $6) $3 per person for ages 6-12, and free for children under 6 years old.
 Parking is free.

 THE BLACKBIRD MICRO MIDGET RACING CLUB, INC (BMMRC)

 Races were first held in the late 1950s on a crude 1/10-mile clay surface track on the John Outten property in Blackbird, Delaware, which was later to become known as the Blackbird Speedway.
 There were only six or seven cars.

 The organization grew and incorporated in 1962 to become the Blackbird Micro Midget Racing Club, Inc. It operated from the Outten site until 1978 when the track closed due to the sale of the property.
 The following year, the Club held a few races at Pacer Park, near Blackbird.
 In 1980, the Club raced at the Wildcat Recreational Track in Dover, Delaware.
 That same year, the Club obtained the rights from New Castle County to build a racing facility in the Greater Wilmington Airport Corporate Commons complex in New Castle.
 Airport Speedway, as it is known today, became fully operational in 1981.